Jamazi4/bimcat/node-notes.md

 - combo slot/input = input locks on connection
 - left click in node editor to pan, hide context menu
 - switching node type in real time (euler-quaternion and extrude mesh/linestring)
+- for extrude remove buffer positions ending up as not a part of indices
+- solidify(can do with extrude) node, transform node with translate/scale/angles or quaternion,

 AI reverse engineering geometry to nodes